PerformanC/TableC/docs/en-us/tablec_del.md

 ## Stability

-`tablec_del` is not stable, because of being complex and having many if statements, which makes it hard to debug, and it's considered stable, but it's safe to use it.
+`tablec_del` is not stable, because of being complex and having many if statements, which makes it hard to debug, but even with that, it's safe to use it.

 ## See also